AzizFlight/20-Questions-Game/sourceCode/README.txt

 ———————————————————

-The program rocks successfully without any problems.
+The program runs successfully without any problems.